florence/cover/README.md

 [![Stories in Ready](https://badge.waffle.io/florence/cover.png?label=ready&title=Ready)](https://waffle.io/florence/cover)

 This library is an extensible code coverage tool for racket.
-It comes with the ability to generate HTML reports, and has extensions to submit coverage reports to [Coveralls](https://coveralls.io/).
+It comes with the ability to generate HTML reports, and has extensions to submit coverage reports to [Codecov](https://codecov.io/) and [Coveralls](https://coveralls.io/).
 You can also create your own coverage formats.

 ## How to install